-Major repairs are relatively large expenses that benefit more than one operating cycle or periods.
-If a major repair, e.g., an overhaul, occurs that benefits several periods and/or extends the useful life of the asset, then the cost of the repair should be handled as an addition, improvement, or replacement, depending upon the type of repair made.
+Major repairs are large expenses that benefit more than one operating cycle or periods.
+If a major repair, e.g., an overhaul, occurs that benefits several periods and/or extends the useful life of the asset, then the cost of the repair must be treated as an addition, improvement, or replacement, depending upon the type of repair made.

 Examples of major repairs include:

 - Roof replacements